Skip Navigation

 Hassan II Mosque

 The Hassan II Mosque is one of the biggest mosques in the world, after the ones in Mecca and Medina (Saudi Arabia), which generally are off limits to travellers.
 This might just be one of the most famous ones amongst travellers anywhere in the world.
-It is located in Casablanca, just next to the Atlantic Ocean, giving it some extra charm.
-The minaret at 210 meters is actually the highest in the world.
+It is located just next to the Atlantic Ocean, giving it some extra charm.
+The minaret at 210 metres is actually the highest in the world.
 The architectural style has Moorish influences and has strong similarities with the Alhambra and Great Mosque, both in Cordoba.
-It is actually one of a few mosques in Morocco that is actually open for non-moslims, so definately worth a visit while you are touring around this Magreb country.
+It is actually one of a few mosques in Morocco that is actually open for non-muslims, so definaiely worth a visit while you are touring around this Magreb country.

 Cathédrale Sacré-Coeur (Catholic Cathedral)